 Accurate fitness tracking including sleep tracking

-Analog watch face will function when battery runs out
+The analog watch face will function when the battery runs out

 No GPS or NFC